 Identifying what needs to be analyzed and what devices should be collected.
 What will provide potential information is thought in this process.
 Chain of Custody is very important here.
 It means documenting who else has handled the data and evidence before handing it over to another person or taking from another person.

-This phase consists of preserving the data and evidence from getting tampered.
+This phase involves preserving the data and evidence from getting tampered.
 Digital data can be tampered over a network.
 Faraday bags and aluminum foil could be used to avoid network connections.
 The aim is to preserve the originally collected data in the court of law.

 Examination and Analysis